-Bio 210: Human Anatomy & Physiology I (4)

-Bio 211: Human Anatomy & Physiology II (4)

-Hlt 110: CPR & AED for Professional Provider (1) (or verification of equivalent)

-Mat 205: Elementary Statistics (3)

-Ped 336: Kinesiology (3)

-Psy 101: Introduction to Psychology (3)

-Atr/Hlt 490: Capstone in Health Sciences (1) or NSG 423: Professionalism & Capstone Experience (3)

-Students must choose and complete the Health and Promotion Track or the Rehabilitation Science Track.

-Students must complete PSY 101, HLT 110, BIO 210, BIO 211, and PED 336 prior to declaring a track.
-Track declarations must be endorsed by the Health Science Program Director/Department Chair prior to or by the second semester of the sophomore year.

-Rehabilitation Science Track Only: Students pursuing the Rehabilitation Science track must earn a C or better in each health science course and must maintain a 3.4 cumulative GPA.
+Bio 210: Human Anatomy and Physiology I (4) Bio 211: Human Anatomy and Physiology II (4) Hsc 110: CPR and AED for Professional Provider (1) (or verification of equivalent) Hsc 455: Evidence Based Practice in Health Profession (2) (Disciplinary Writing) Hsc 460: Health Promotion in Diverse and Special Populations (3) (Intercultural Learning) Hsc 476: Professional Internship (1-6) (Professional Experience) Mat 205: Elementary Statistics (3) Ped 336: Kinesiology (3) Psy 101: Introduction to Psychology (3) Hsc 490: Capstone in Health Sciences (1) or NSG 423: Professionalism and Capstone Experience (3) (Senior Year Experience) Students must choose and complete the Health and Promotion Track or the Rehabilitation Science Track.
+Track declarations must be endorsed by the Health Science Program Director/Department Chair prior to the first semester of students' junior year or 4-5 semesters before graduation.
+Rehabilitation Science Track Only: Students pursuing the Rehabilitation Science Track must earn a C or better in each health science course and must maintain a 3.4 cumulative GPA.
 Students may only repeat one health science course.
-Students dropping below the 3.4 for two consecutive semesters are automatically withdrawn from the Rehabilitation Science track and will not be eligible for reactivation.

-Health Promotion Track (36-43 hours):
+Students dropping below the 3.4 for two consecutive semesters are automatically withdrawn from the Rehabilitation Science Track and will not be eligible for reactivation.
+Health Promotion Track (31-36 hours):